 For fun, try this picture as a free digital jigsaw puzzle

 Location: outside Thurmont, Frederick County, Maryland.
-Picture and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Star Power #14925